Comfort methods can sometimes soothe the baby and the crying will stop.

 When should you worry about a baby’s crying?

-Medical professionals will always be prepared to see your baby if you have serious concerns.
-You should seek professional or medical help if you notice your baby has any of the following:
+Medical professionals will always be prepared to see your baby if you have serious worries.
+You should seek urgent help from medical professionals if you notice your baby has any of these:

 - A rash that does not fade when you press a glass against it.
-This requires URGENT medical help and may be meningitis.
+This needs URGENT medical help and may be meningitis.
 More information can be found here

 - A cry that doesn’t sound normal, like a very high-pitched cry;